-Faculty members associated with the Institute for Information Assurance (IIA) are researching topics that include:
+Faculty members associated with the Institute of Information Assurance (IIA) are researching topics that include:

 - Malware analysis